anadis504/tiralabra-maze/Documentation/Implementation.md

 ## 2. Class EllersAlgo

 Generates a perfect maze (n*m) using Eller’s algorithm.
 The algorithm generates one row at a time keeeping track of sets of cells to avoid loops and isolated areas.
+It only needs to keep the current row in memory making the space complexity O(n) where n is the number of cells in the row.
 Data structures are array tables.

 Methods:
 1. generateRow():